Using dbt for Incremental Development on Lakehouse

 3700

-Data objects and initial data successfully created and written.
+The data object and initial data were created and written successfully.

 dbt run --model events_enriched

-According to the logic of the dbt incremental model, dbt will create a temporary view in the target environment to represent the incremental data.
+Following the dbt incremental model logic, dbt creates a temporary view in the target environment to represent the incremental data:

 create or replace view dbt_dev.events_enriched__dbt_tmp as